telerik/kendo-react-layout/docs/tabstrip/index.md

 **Initial Loading**

-The TabStrip enables you to display a particular tab upon its initial loading, which is set through the [`selected`]({% slug api_tabstrip_kendouiforreact %}#selected-number-default-1) property.
+The Tabstrip enables you to display a particular tab upon its initial loading, which is set through the [`selected`]({% slug api_tabstrip_kendouiforreact %}#selected-number-default-1) property.
 It is a zero-based value, which means that to select the first tab, you must set it to `0` (zero).

 ```html-preview
     <div id="app"></div>